eugnsp/surface_arpes/README.md

 from the ARPES signature of a 2DEG.*\
 [J. Electron.
 Spectrosc. **225**, 16 (2018)](https://doi.org/10.1016/j.elspec.2018.01.008).
-3. A.Trellakis et al. *Iteration scheme for the solution of the two-dimensional Schr&ouml;dinger-Poisson equations in quantum structures*.\
+3. A.Trellakis et al. *Iteration scheme for the solution of the two-dimensional Schr&ouml;dinger&ndash;Poisson equations in quantum structures*.\
 [J. Appl.
 Phys.
 81, 7880 (1997)](https://doi.org/10.1063/1.365396).